Rotwang9000/memecube/project_outline.md

 - 3D cube structure formed by the 3D text elements themselves
 - Deep text extrusion to create cube-like appearances for each tag
 - Grid-based layout with all text aligned to X, Y, or Z axes
-- Shell-based positioning system that prioritizes outer positions
 - Tags prefixed with "$" symbol in a square font style
-- Varying random sizes for visual interest
 - Dynamic structure growth as more tags are added
 - "Squeezing" behaviour where neighboring tags resize to accommodate new ones
 - Animation system for new tags flying in and integrating into the structure
 - Interactive camera controls for viewers to navigate the 3D space
-- Click detection on text elements to open associated URLs
+- Click detection on text elements to open associated information in the scoreboard.
 - Demo mode with random tags appearing periodically
-- Optional wireframe visualization
 - DexScreener API integration to display latest tokens sized by market cap
 - Payment integration (future feature) to allow users to pay in SOL for larger text size